 Consolidated Balance Sheet Data

-As of December 31, 2019
+As of September 30, 2020

-(In thousands) Actual Pro Forma (1) Pro Forma as Adjusted (2)(3)
+(In thousands) Actual Pro Forma(1) Pro Forma as Adjusted (2)(3)

-Cash \$ 44,389 \$ \$
+Cash \$ \$ \$

-Loans (at fair value) 232,305

-Notes receivable and residual certificates (at fair value) 34,116
+Loans (at fair value) Notes receivable and residual certificates (at fair value)

-Total assets 393,462
+Total assets

-Borrowings 118,609
+Borrowings

-Payable to securitization note holders and residual certificate holders (includes \$89,672 at fair value and \$41,343 payable to related parties as of December 31, 2019) 96,107
+Payable to securitization note holders and residual certificate holders (includes \$ and \$ payable to related parties as of September 30, 2020) at fair value

-Total liabilities 292,604
+Total liabilities

+Convertible preferred stock

+Accumulated deficit

-Convertible preferred stock Accumulated deficit Total Upstart Holdings, Inc. stockholders' deficit Noncontrolling interests 162,546 (75,205) (62,714) 1,026
+Total Upstart Holdings, Inc. stockholders' deficit

-Noncontrolling interests 1,026
+Noncontrolling interests

-Total stockholders' deficit (61,688)
+Total stockholders' deficit

-Total liabilities, convertible preferred stock and stockholders' deficit \$393,462
+Total liabilities, convertible preferred stock and stockholders' deficit \$

-- (1) The pro forma column in the balance sheet data table above reflects (a) the Capital Stock Conversion, as if such conversions had occurred on December 31, 2019, (b) the automatic net exercise of a warrant to purchase up to 600,208 shares of our convertible preferred stock and (c) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering. - (2) The pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth above and (b) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease the amount of our pro forma as adjusted cash, working capital, total assets, and total stockholders' equity by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by.
+The pro forma column in the balance sheet data table above reflects (a) the Capital Stock Conversion, as if such conversions had occurred on September 30, 2020, (b) the automatic net exercise of a warrant to purchase up to shares of our convertible preferred stock and (c) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering.
+The pro forma as adjusted column in the balance sheet data table above gives effect to (a) the pro forma adjustments set forth above and (b) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering expenses payable by us.

+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease the amount of our pro forma as adjusted cash, working capital, total assets, and total stockholders' equity by \$ assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by.
 An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash, working capital, total assets, and total stockholders' equity by \$ assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions payable by us.